tapioca.money

 The diagnosis

-“An autonomous agent moving user funds across DeFi protocols has to answer one question before anything else: when this goes wrong, what’s the blast radius?”
+“An AI that moves user funds between crypto platforms has to answer one question before any other: when this goes wrong, how big can the damage get?”

-Yield optimization is a great fit for autonomy — vaults publish APYs, rebalancing is repetitive, users don’t want to babysit positions.
-But handing an agent the keys to a wallet is the problem.
-Generic “agent framework” tutorials skip the part where the agent touches money that doesn’t belong to it.
+Yield optimization is an ideal case for AI — platforms publish their rates, the work is repetitive, and users don’t want to babysit it every day.
+But handing an AI the keys to user money is the problem.
+Generic “how to build autonomous AI” tutorials skip the part where the AI touches money that doesn’t belong to it.

 What we structured